-Many people hate Request for Proposals (RFPs) – I mean really hate RFPs.
+Many people hate Request for Proposals (RFPs) and the RFP process– I mean really hate.
 And it’s tough to blame them.
 Oftentimes, RFPs are hundreds of pages long, requesting painstakingly detailed information about a product or service with the understanding that responses are contractually binding, pricing should be firm, and due dates strictly adhered to.

 This painstaking process has led some companies to ditch the RFP response process altogether – thinking they could just get by on word-of-mouth, in-person pitches, or other less intensive sales processes.
 There are a few reasons why that is not only a mistake, but it is also setting up those companies for a rude awakening as RFPs become more and more prevalent in the digital age.

 Consider how B2B solutions have changed in the last few decades.
 Previously, work was completed with traditional paper pushing processes and technology played only a minimal, supplemental, role.
 Think back to the pre-PC age (if you can remember it), where documents ruled the workplace and little attention was placed on the technology stack of a company’s operations.

 Nowadays, everyone has a computer, tablet and/or smartphone, with data being pushed and pulled to myriad data storage facilities.
 Further, different devices have varying levels of functionality, data security, update cycles, and access control policies.
 Hence, when a company is seeking an IT solution, they not only have to consider the variability in the solution itself, but they must also consider factors such as budget, market position and industry.
 To that end, even out-of-the-box solutions need to be highly configurable to penetrate markets.
 For example, Salesforce is widely accepted as the gold standard for CRM solutions, yet no two companies have implemented identical Salesforce solutions.
 This is because every organization has its own CRM needs, budgets, and data security requirements.